jhanley634/soft-eng-info/blog/2022-09-06-feature-branches.md

 accidentally introduce such problems.
 Remember to `$ pre-commit install`.

-Often a top level Makefile will be as helpful as a ReadMe.
+Often a top level Makefile will be _as_ helpful as a ReadMe.
-When someone new starts interacting with the project, it immediately shows them the sort of commands the author expects will be be used with the code.
+When someone new starts interacting with the project, it immediately shows them the sort of commands the author expects will be used with the code.

 Most repos I work with contain some python code.
 Which motivates adding .flake8 and .isort.cfg.